JJJ/post-type-switcher/src/readme.txt

-# Post Type Switcher
+=== Post Type Switcher ===
+Contributors: johnjamesjacoby, beatpanda
+Tags: post type
+Requires at least: 3.0
+Tested up to: 3.9
+Stable tag: 1.3

-The simplest way to change a post's type in WordPress
+A simple way to change a post's type in WordPress

-## Description
+== Description ==

 Any combination is possible, even custom post types: